marirenab/marirenab/README.md

 👀 I’m passionate about using machine learning to advance healthcare and biological research!

+🌱 Currently working on:

+Developing machine learning models to screen and predict Parkinson’s Disease using multimodal data (proteomics + accelerometer/sensor data).

+Exploring how to integrate deep learning and interpretable models for clinical translation.

+💡 Previous work:

-🌱 Currently, I'm using machine learning models for screening agitation in dementia patients.
-Additionally, I'm focused on developing user-friendly interactive interfaces suitable for clinical settings.
+Screening agitation in dementia using passive sensor data.

+Designing interactive, user-friendly interfaces for clinical settings.
 💞️ I'm enthusiastic about collaborating large language models on structured and unstructured data.
 Additionally, I'm keen on exploring collaborations involving deep learning techniques applied to -omics data.
 If you share my passion for advancing healthcare through innovative machine learning approaches, let's connect!

 📫 You can reach me via email: marirenabafaloukou@gmail.com